 Types:

-• Apple and Grape Juices: Popular choices with naturally sweet and mild flavors.
+• Apple and Grape Juices: Innocuous varieties within the sweet tasting spectrum and moderate spiciness.

 Benefits:

-• Convenience: Easily accessible and available in various forms, such as fresh, bottled, or concentrated.
+• Convenience: Readily findable and come in forms: fresh, bottled, or concentrated forms.

 Applications:

-• Culinary Uses: Consumed as standalone beverages, used in smoothies, cocktails, and cooking.
-They also serve as bases for sauces, marinades, and desserts.
+• Culinary Uses: Drank pure, as well as prepared, used in making smoothies, cocktails and for flavoring foods.
+They also function as a substrate for sauces, marinades, and desserts.

 Types: